danepozzi/rc-custom-feed/README.md

 - [d] arrow flash on hover
 - [d] clever iframe height
 - [d] filter for portal ID / in progress
-- [d] interface for generating the iframe - preview + iframe html code
+- [d] change message to display when typing keyword
+- [d] look into order recent / random - seems to be gone and always displaying recent

 ## DONE